 The notes cut off here again with another ‘he’s coming’.
 The next pair of notes was found within the frame of a mirror.

 Without legs, Pile required alternative means of transport to get around the caravan.
-Margaret had drilled a bucket onto some sort of pallet with wheels, and using a pole, Pile was able to punt himself around in the bucket.
-In the afternoons, however, he would be placed in the drawer and asked to remain quiet in case any visitors came.
-It was very dull in there, but Pile remained grateful to his host for taking such care of him whilst he suffered from his terrible illness and kept quiet when Brian would come to the caravan and bother her.
-But when the front door shut, Pile would be taken out of the drawer and put back into his bucket.
-Margaret was almost always around, so whenever he was aroused or needed the toilet, she’d be there to assist him out of the bucket and then with whatever else.
+Margaret had drilled a bucket onto some sort of pallet with wheels, and using a pole, Pile was able to punt himself around in the bucket contraption.
+In the afternoons, however, he would be placed in the drawer and asked to remain quiet in case any visitors came; Margaret was also able to get on with some quiet reading during this time without being pestered for sex (the speeds at which Pile could manoeuvre around the caravan were startling).
+It was very dull in the drawer, but Pile remained grateful to his host for taking such care of him whilst he suffered from this terrible illness and kept quiet in there when Brian would come to the caravan and bother Margaret.
+But when the front door shut, Pile would be taken out of the drawer again and put back into his bucket.
+Margaret was almost always around, so whenever Pile was aroused or needed the toilet, she’d be there to assist him out of the bucket and then with whatever else.
+It was a quiet, but pleasant life they lived; each to other’s great satisfaction.
+They regularly professed their love for each other, and such things of that sort.

 ‘You stay in here.
 Don’t make a sound.’
 She turned off the light and left Pile in the toilet.